 Asthma is often thought of as a disease of childhood, but it can affect anyone at any age.
 In fact, the National Heart, Lung, and Blood Institute reports that about 25 million Americans—including 7 million children—have asthma.

 It’s a condition in which the airways become inflamed and narrowed.
 Your airways are the tubes that carry air into and out of your lungs.
 Inflamed and constricted airways produce more mucus, and make breathing more difficult.
-Wheezing and coughing are asthma’s two most common symptoms, but they can affect your quality of life and your ability to enjoy sports and other physical activities.
+Wheezing and coughing are asthma’s two most common symptoms, and they can affect your quality of life and your ability to enjoy sports and other physical activities.

 Don’t let COPD take your breath away!
 Get clear answers about lung health, bronchitis symptoms, and emphysema treatments.

 Claim your FREE copy, right now, of our definitive guide on COPD and lung health.

 Despite years of research into this common respiratory problem, it’s still unclear why some people get asthma and others don’t.
 Researchers believe it may be a combination of inherited and environmental factors.
 Asthma can be mild or quite severe.
 Many people with asthma have no signs of the condition until something triggers a response in their airways.
 And what causes you to have symptoms may be much different than what triggers those same breathing issues in someone else.

 - Airborne substances, such as dust mites, pollen, and animal dander.
 Other airborne irritants, such as chemical or cleaning fumes in the workplace or home can also trigger attacks.

 - Physical activity, also known as exercise-induced asthma.

 - Gastroesophageal Reflux Disease (GERD), a condition in which stomach acid backs up into the esophagus—often referred to simply as heartburn.